Hairstyle: Braiding and updos

 Tight or frequent braiding may pull at the hair roots and cause traction alopecia.
 Rubber bands with metal clasps or tight clips, which bend the hair shaft at extreme angles, can have the same effect.

-An updo is a hair style that involves arranging the hair so that it is pointing up.
+An updo is a hair style that involves arranging the hair so that it is carried high on the head.
 It can be as simple as a ponytail, but is more commonly associated with more elaborate styles intended for special occasions such as a prom or weddings.

 If hair is pinned too tightly, or the whole updo slips causing pulling on the hair in the follicle at the hair root, it can cause aggravation to the hair follicle and result in headaches.
 Although some people of African heritage may use braiding extensions (long term braiding hairstyle) as a form of convenience and/or as a reflection of personal style, it is important not to keep the braids up longer than needed to avoid hair breakage or hair loss.
 Proper braiding technique and maintenance can result in no hair damage even with repeated braid styles.

 Curling and straightening

-Curling and straightening hair requires the stylist to use a curling rod or a flat iron to get a desired look.
-These irons use heat to manipulate the hair into a variety of waves, curls and reversing natural curls and temporarily straightening the hair.
-Straightening or even curling hair can damage it due to direct heat from the iron and applying chemicals afterwards to keep its shape.
+Curling and straightening hair typically involve using a curling rod or a flat iron to achieve the desired look.
+These tools use heat to shape the hair into various waves and curls, or to temporarily straighten it by reversing natural curls.
+However, frequent use of heat styling tools can damage hair, especially when combined with chemicals used to maintain the style.
+Some irons are designed to style damp hair, but they require higher temperatures, ranging from 300 to 450 F. To minimize heat damage, it's advisable to use heat protection sprays and hair-repairing shampoos and conditioners.

-There are irons that have a function to straighten or curl hair even when it's damp (from showering or wetting the hair), but this requires more heat than the average iron (temperatures can range from 300 to 450 degrees).
-Heat protection sprays and hair-repairing shampoos and conditioners can protect hair from damage caused by the direct heat from the irons.